 In some countries, but not in the United States.
 Based on what is known about chimpanzees' intelligence, emotions, and similarity to humans, experimenting on them is morally wrong.
-Australia, Austria, Balearic Islands, Great Britain, Japan, The Netherlands, New Zealand, and Sweden have banned or limited research on chimpanzees.
+Australia, Austria, Balearic Islands, Belgium, United Kingdom, Japan, The Netherlands, New Zealand, and Sweden have banned or limited research on chimpanzees.
 Germany, Italy, Norway, and Ireland have not used chimpanzees in experiments for a number of years, although there is no law against it.
-The European Coalition to End Animal Experiments is calling for the European Commission and Parliament to include a ban on primates including all great apes and wild-caught primates in research.
+The European Coalition to End Animal Experiments is calling for the European Commission and Parliament to ban the use of primates, including all great apes and wild-caught primates, in research.
 The U.S. is the only remaining large-scale user of chimpanzees in biomedical research in the world.